Educational technology in Saudi Arabia

 This article describes the history of using educational technology in Saudi Arabia.
-It highlights the history of using educational technology in Kingdom of Saudi Arabia since the mid-1700s, the beginning, the improvements and the current status.
+It highlights the history of using educational technology in the Kingdom of Saudi Arabia since the mid-1700s, the beginning, the improvements and the current status.
 It also describes the rapid increase in using technology in schools, institutes and universities, and presents the attitudes of Saudi people towards this global phenomenon.

 Timeline of education and technology in Saudi Arabia

 Education in Saudi Arabia has gone through diverse stages.
 Regarding the technology emergence in Education in Saudi Arabia, it is displayed below that technology has emerged just recently.